catamphetamine/react-time-ago/README.md

 locales : PropTypes.arrayOf(PropTypes.string),

 // Date/time formatting style.
-// E.g. 'twitter', 'time', or an object.
+// E.g. 'round', 'round-minute', 'twitter', 'approximate', 'time', or an object.
-// See `javascript-time-ago` docs for more info. timeStyle,
+// See `javascript-time-ago` docs for more info. timeStyle : PropTypes.oneOfType([
+  PropTypes.string,
+  PropTypes.object
+]),

 // Whether HTML `tooltip` attribute should be set
 // to verbosely formatted date (is `true` by default).